pandykad/Chemical-Reaction-Predictor-Understanding-Cpp-fundamentals-/README.md

 Also it only works for halogens !
 It was implemented as mini project for 2nd semester of comp science in 2017.

+# Execution
+Open terminal in the downloaded directory.
+Run command chemical
 Happy Coding !